Global System Change

 Limited liability.
 Individuals and small business owners are held fully responsible for harm imposed on society.
 But owner/shareholders of corporations often are not.
 Limited liability is a highly deceptive term.
 Liability and risk do not magically disappear.
 They are transferred, largely to taxpayers.
 Therefore, the far more accurate name for limited liability is transferred liability or taxpayer liability.
 With limited liability, taxpayers frequently are compelled to act as the owners of business on the downside by paying for harm caused by corporations.
 But they get none of the financial upside.
 In other words, limited liability is socialism on the downside and capitalism on the upside.
 A limited liability corporation is not a private entity.
 It is a grossly unfair quasi-public structure.

 Beyond the gross financial injustice of limited liability, the structure severely degrades society.
 Flawed systems usually compel companies to pursue the profit-maximizing strategy.
 High-risk activities, such as producing synthetic chemicals and burning fossil fuels, often are the most profitable.
 But high financial risk usually limits engagement in activities with high profit potential.
 By transferring financial risk and liability to taxpayers, limited liability frequently compels companies to engage in the most risky and destructive activities.
-People in the future (assuming there are any) will look back on limited liability the way we look back on witch burning.
+People in the future will look back on limited liability the way we look back on witch burning.
 Under sustainable systems, large companies and their owners would be held fully responsible.
 Taxpayers would not cover the downside of private sector activities, unless they received fair compensation.

 Money Creation.
 About 90 percent of the US money supply is created by banks through fractional reserve lending.
 The right to create money belongs to the people, not banks.
 Allowing banks to create money potentially increases taxes by over $500 billion per year (i.e. nearly half of federal individual income taxes).
 When government runs a deficit, banks create money out of thin air, loan it to government, and citizens pay interest on it (about $400 billion per year).
 If citizens created money, instead of banks, they often would pay no interest.
 The interest revenue from money creation largely belongs to the people, not banks.
 Beyond unnecessary interest payments, citizens potentially lose over $100 billion per year of interest income by allowing banks to create money.